syntaxa/coffeechest/readme.md

 - `GEMINI_MAX_OUTPUT_TOKENS`: The maximum number of tokens to generate (optional, defaults to 300).
 - `GEMINI_PROMPT`: The prompt used to generate haikus (optional, provides a default prompt).
 - `ENVIRONMENT`: Set to 'PROD' for production or 'TEST' for testing mode.
-- `TESTING_USER_ID`: Telegram ID of the user who will receive messages in test mode.
+- `TESTING_CHAT_ID`: Telegram chat ID of the user who will receive messages in test mode.
-- `ADMIN_USER_ID`: Your Telegram user ID for admin privileges.
+- `ADMIN_CHAT_ID`: Your Telegram chat ID with the bot for admin privileges.

 ### Test Mode

 When `ENVIRONMENT` is set to 'TEST', the bot operates in a special test mode that:
-- Only sends messages to the user specified in `TESTING_USER_ID`
+- Only sends messages to the user specified in `TESTING_CHAT_ID`
 - Suppresses all messages to other users
 - Logs information about message suppression
 - Provides detailed error logging for testing purposes